 In addition to the general provisions set forth above, there are many other provisions of federal and California state law that spell out the rights and responsibilities of both employees and employers when it comes to pregnancy and pregnancy- or childbirth-related issues.
 Both federal law and state law provide broad protections to pregnant workers and workers who have recently given birth when certain specific conditions are met, and these different laws set out several types of damage awards to which an employee who has been discriminated against may be entitled, including punitive damages.

 Given all these provisions and technicalities, as noted above, it is not always crystal clear when an employer’s conduct may amount to unlawful pregnancy discrimination or pregnancy harassment, or whether you have a case that is worth pursuing.
 If you are confronted by serious concerns as to whether your employer is meeting its legal obligations, or if you have questions about how to handle an ongoing or prospective employment situation related to pregnancy, contact The Nourmand Law Firm and consult one of our Los Angeles pregnancy discrimination attorneys to obtain legal information, assistance, and advice on how best to proceed, and to find out if you may have a case of pregnancy discrimination or harassment.

 Your initial consultation is free, and there is no obligation to retain our firm, even if we conclude that you may have a good basis for a pregnancy discrimination or harassment case.
 Get the peace of mind you need and know your rights.
-Call The Nourmand Law Firm at (800) 700-9243 or fill out our confidential online form today.
+Call The Nourmand Law Firm, APC at 800-700-WAGE or fill out our online form today.